shredtechular/antdimot.github.io/app/data/angularjs_organize_code.md

 ### The inline style
 It's useful for making a presentation, for developing a fast and disposable application prototype or to evaluate a potential product idea.
-The only project structure consists of index.html file with inline declarations for the scripts and style:
+The only project structure consists of index.html file with inline declarations for the scripts and style.

     app/            -> files of the application
         index.html  -> main html file